 - Use the lowest heat setting that can properly cook your food – It requires less energy to obtain lower temperature settings.

-To learn more about saving energy in the kitchen and throughout the rest of the house, get in touch with Tim Kyle Electric.
+To learn more about saving energy in the kitchen and throughout the rest of the house, get in touch with Tim Kyle Electric, Heating & Cooling.
 You can talk to an expert about new installations of lighting and wiring, among other things, for your home or business.